 The idea started with one of our employees who was hard of hearing.
 Finding the most suitable head set for her involved trying more than 30 before she found the best one.
 We realized that there is no one size fits all when it comes to assistive technologies.
 Out of this necessity the Accessibility Center was born—a dedicated space where all types of tools and technologies can be readily available for trying out.

-We embraced this great thinking and took it globally—with 15 centers open across the globe as of August 2020 in China, India, Japan, Malaysia, North America and the Philippines.
+We embraced this great thinking and took it globally—with 32 centers open across the globe as of October 2022 in Asia, Australia, Europe, North America and South America.
 We have plans for many more.

 Our Accessibility Centers are experience zones that provide assistive technology solutions for different needs—from hearing and vision impairments to mobility solutions to disability prevention to neurodiversity.
 The centers provide space where persons with disabilities can test and use various assistive technologies and ergonomic equipment.

 The centers create an environment that recognizes the specific needs of persons with disabilities and offer a wide range of solutions for diverse needs:

 Additionally, the centers create an opportunity for all our people across Accenture to experience these products and solutions in the endeavor to learn more about disabilities.
 They also serve as hubs for engaging, collaborating and exchanging ideas to support our people with disabilities and showcase our capabilities related to accessibility to clients.
 To date, we’ve had more than 300 demonstrations.

 Our Accessibility Centers are about making Accenture more accessible and inclusive for everyone.
 It’s about unleashing all the amazing talent we have regardless of ability by removing barriers with technology.
 The technologies and equipment promote greater acceptance and inclusion of persons with disabilities in the workplace.
 They also help all employees feel that they belong both personally and professionally and contribute to our culture of equality.